 - CERT FOE - Failure Observation Engine — The CERT Failure Observation Engine (FOE) is a software testing tool that finds defects in applications that run on the Windows platform.
 FOE performs mutational fuzzing on software that consumes file input.

-- CERT Tapioca — CERT Tapioca is a network-layer man-in-the-middle (MITM) proxy VM that is based on UbuFuzz and is preloaded with mitmproxy http://mitmproxy.org/.
-CERT Tapioca is available in OVA format, which should be compatible with a range of virtualization products, including VMware, VirtualBox, and others.
+- CERT Tapioca — CERT Tapioca is a network-layer man-in-the-middle (MITM) proxy framework based on mitmproxy http://mitmproxy.org/.
+CERT Tapioca is installable on Red Hat Enterprise Linux, CentOS, Fedora, Ubuntu, OpenSUSE, and Raspbian.

 - CERT Triage Tools — The CERT Triage Tools project has been transitioned to the GDB 'exploitable' plugin https://github.com/jfoote/exploitable project on GitHub.